About PACE

 Academic Success Enhancement

 Program participants are offered academic support through content and intellectual skill development.
-Participants can use tutors and Peer Academic Leaders (PALS) to support their content understanding of their classes.
+Participants can use tutors and Peer Academic Leaders (PALS) to support their content understanding in their classes.
 They will also be assigned an academic success coach to help develop their academic skills and success in their classes.

 Career Exploration

 Program participants follow a tailored curriculum through the Office of Career & Professional Development.
 Students become a part of an individualized career community focused on three core areas: • Career Exploration and Navigation • Internships and Professional Development • Employability and After College Success.
-Each participant is assigned a career coach that connects with them throughout their academic journey at Southern.
+Each participant is assigned a career coach who connects with them throughout their academic journey at Southern.

 Financial Wellness